bdswartz/walks-of-love/README.md

 ---

 ## Usage
-A user can browse posts to the site without creating an account but will need to create an account and be logged into the site in order to create new posts or comment on existing ones.
+A user can navigate from the landing page to input a job buy logging in as a pet owner or the user can chose to login as a pet cagergiver and navigate to their dashboard where they can see jobs that have previously accepted or choose to move in .

 ---